- BRITISH STYLE -

 Autumn / Winter

-British style in fashion is that almost magical way the English have of looking simultaneously elegant, eccentric, and nonchalant, as if they'd thrown on the first thing they found, except that everything fits perfectly.
-In practice, it's based on a few well-established codes.
-There's a strong emphasis on tradition and quality, with perfectly tailored suits, checked blazers, and Burberry trench coats.
+The "British" style in fashion is that almost magical way the British have of looking elegant, eccentric, and nonchalant all at once, as if they'd thrown on whatever was lying around, except that everything fits perfectly.
+In concrete terms, it's based on a few well-established codes.
+There's a strong emphasis on tradition and quality, perfectly tailored suits, checked blazers, and Burberry trench coats.
 There's often an unlikely mix, like pairing a hunter's tweed with a floral shirt or Doc Martens with a tartan skirt.
-Contrast is practically a religion.
-You can also add a touch of "chic nonchalance": tousled hair, slightly messy hems, and oversized sweaters.
-Nothing is too polished, otherwise it's no longer English.
+You can associate it with a "chic nonchalance": tousled hair, slightly messy hems, oversized sweaters.
+Nothing is too polished, otherwise it's no longer 'British'.

 Depending on the temperature, the outfit can be perfectly complemented with a long coat for more comfortable warmth (This was the case here outside of the photo shoot - Mid-February evening in Venice, it is a little less than 10° and it is quite... humid).